7P notes: Apple iPad versus drawing tablets

 • Some newer iPad Pro models do support pen hover

-• All drawing tablets support hover with their pens
+• All drawing tablets support hover with their pens.

 Pointer lag